sunfounder/rgb_matrix/Arduino/doc/setup_arduino.md

 You will be prompted to select the library you would like to add.
 Here we find **lib.zip** (In the *RGB_Matrix_lib\Arduino* in the folder you just downloaded) .
 Navigate to the .zip file's location and open it.
 ![library](images/libraries.png)

+The message "Library added to your libraries.
+Check 'Include library' menu" will appear in the IDE.

 Return to the Sketch > Include Library menu. menu.
 You should now see the library at the bottom of the drop-down menu.
 It is ready to be used in your sketch.
 The zip file will have been expanded in the libraries folder in your Arduino sketches directory.

 >The Library will be available to use in sketches, but with older IDE versions examples for the library will not be exposed in the File > Examples until after the IDE has restarted.